sal55/langs/Features.md

 ```

 ### Named constants
-Yeah, this just `const abc = 100`.
-Surely this is everywhere, yet Python doesn't have such a feature (my Q language does), and even C has to emulate it using one of `#define, enum, const int, constexpr (C23)` none of which quite manage it 100%
+Yeah, this i just `const abc = 100`.
+Surely this is everywhere, yet Python doesn't have such a feature (my Q language does), and even C has to emulate it using one of `#define, enum, const int, constexpr (C23)` none of which quite manage it 100%.

+Within a scripting language, this feature makes fast, jump-table-based `switch` practical (however those generally used simple enumerations, something else that most scripting languages can't seem to manage properly).

 ### Flexible `end`
 This merely refers to being able to use, for example `end`, `endif`, `end if` and `fi` to mark the end of a statement.
 It provides a style choice.
 The first three work on all statements that need an `end` keyword, but some have extra ones (eg. `fi od esac` which come from Algol68).